luisacutillo78/scRNAseq_Hackathon/README.md

 create a pipeline (from preprocessing to trajectories) in Seurat (.Rmd) (Annamaria)
 ## Sofware pereqiuisites
-create a required packages and software installation list:
+Required packages and software installation list:

 ### R software: